Fraud Blocker

 Best Practices

-• Wrap in packing paper, then bubble wrap
+• Wrap with paper and bubble wrap

-• Use cardboard sheets on both sides
+• Add cardboard protection on both sides

-• Tape an “X” across glass surfaces
+• Tape an “X” on glass surfaces

-• Pack vertically in mirror boxes
+• Store vertically in mirror boxes

 Step 7: Packing Antiques and High-Value Items